InvoxiPlayGames/x360-research/official-software/bootloaders/cd.md

 ## Launching the Hypervisor

 Since CD bootloader runs in a 32-bit translated address space, it can't just jump to the hypervisor's entrypoint/reset vector.
-When loading into

-It does the following:
+When loading into the hypervisor, it does the following:

-* Clears out any bootloader stages from instruction and data cache
+* Flushes any bootloader stages from cache and into RAM(?)
 * Clears some special purpose registers
 * Invalidates the translation lookaside buffer
 * Disables instruction and data address translation in the MSR